KenticoDevTrev/DynamicRouting/README.md

 If you wish to restore Kentico Portal Engine's Default behavior, you should just use either `{% NodeAliasPath %}` as your Pattern, or `/{% DocumentCulture %}{% NodeAliasPath %}`.

 ## DynamicRoutingEvents
-I have also included 2 Global Event hooks for you to leverage.
-DynamicRoutingEvents.GetPage.Before/After, and DynamicRoutingEvents.GetCulture.Before/After, which allow you to customize the logic of getting the page or culture in case you wish to implement some custom functionality.
+I have also included 3 Global Event hooks for you to leverage.
+DynamicRoutingEvents.GetPage.Before/After, DynamicRoutingEvents.GetCulture.Before/After, and DynamicRoutingEvents.RequestRouting.Before/After, which allow you to customize the logic of getting the page or the culture (in case you wish to implement some custom functionality), or the Routing itself.

 ## Page Templates and Empty Template
 Kentico Page Templates are fully supported, and any page that is found that has a Page Template will automatically be routed to the Page Template instead of the predetermined Dynamic Routing.